Creepshow 2

 Creepshow 2 is a 1987 American comedy horror anthology film directed by Michael Gornick, and the sequel to Creepshow.
-Gornick was previously the cinematographer of the first film, and the screenplay was written by George A. Romero who was director of the original film with the film starring Lois Chiles, George Kennedy, Dorothy Lamour, and Tom Savini.
-It was once again based upon stories by Stephen King, and features three more horror segments consisting of "Old Chief Wood'nhead", "The Raft" and "The Hitchhiker".
+Gornick was previously the cinematographer of the first film, and the screenplay was written by George A. Romero who was director of the original film.
+The film's stars were Lois Chiles, George Kennedy, Dorothy Lamour, and Tom Savini.
+It was once again based upon stories by Stephen King.

-Unlike the first film, Creepshow 2 only contains three stories instead of five.
-Originally, two additional stories, Pinfall and Cat from Hell were set to appear in the film, but were scrapped due to budgetary reasons; however, the latter has been filmed for Tales from the Darkside: The Movie.
-The film was Dorothy Lamour's final film before her death in 1996.

 Plot

 Prologue

 In the small town of Dexter, Maine, a delivery truck pulls up to a newsstand.
 Billy, a young boy, eagerly follows the truck on his bike.
 The truck's back shutter opens to reveal the Creep, who drops off copies of the latest issue of Creepshow (which has the same cover as the comic in the final scene of the previous film) before vanishing.
-Billy picks up an issue and begins to read it.
+It cuts to animation Billy picks up an issue and begins to read it.
+At his castle, the Creep welcomes the kiddies to another edition of Creepshow.
+With them being loyal to the "core", they wouldn't want to be dead wood as it becomes the subject of the first story.

 Old Chief Wood'nhead

-Ray and Martha Spruce are an elderly couple who run a small town's general store, whose décor includes a cigar store Indian named "Old Chief Wood'nhead."
+In a small town called Dead River, Ray and Martha Spruce are an elderly couple who run the small town's general store, whose décor includes a cigar store Indian named "Old Chief Wood'nhead."
 The Spruces are visited by Benjamin Whitemoon, the elder of a local Native American tribe, who gives them a bag of turquoise jewelry, his tribe's sacred treasures, as collateral for the debt the tribe has incurred.

-Later that night, the Spruces are robbed by Benjamin's estranged ne'er-do-well nephew Sam Whitemoon, armed with a shotgun, and his two friends, Andy Cavanaugh and Vince Gribbens.
+Later that night, the Spruces are robbed by Benjamin's estranged ne'er-do-well nephew Sam Whitemoon, armed with a shotgun, and his two friends, Andy Cavanaugh and Vince “Fat Stuff” Gribbens.
+Sam, who has long black hair, dreams of taking the jewels and moving to Hollywood to become a movie star.
 In a struggle, Sam's gun goes off and fires at Martha, killing her.
-Sam shoots and kills Ray as well before grabbing the jewels & driving away with the others.
-After they leave, Old Chief Wood'nhead comes to life and goes after the thugs.
-He shoots Vince with multiple arrows, slaughters Andy with a tomahawk, and uses a hunting knife to scalp Sam.
+Sam shoots and kills Ray as well before grabbing the jewels and driving away with the others.
+After they leave, Old Chief Wood'nhead comes to life and goes after the thugs to avenge the Spruces.
+He shoots Vince with multiple arrows, slaughters Andy with a tomahawk after smashing up his car, and uses a hunting knife to scalp Sam upon cornering him at his home.
 The next morning, Benjamin wakes up to find the turquoise jewelry on his bed.
-He visits the ruined store to find Old Chief Wood'nhead back on the porch, holding Sam's bloody scalp and a bloodstained knife.
+He visits the ruined store to find Old Chief Wood'nhead back on the porch, holding Sam's bloody scalp and a bloodstained knife, with fresh war paint on his face.
+Now aware of what has happened to the Spruces and what Old Chief Wood'nhead had done to the killers, Benjamin wishes the old warrior a peaceful afterlife and drives away.
+The final scene turns to a panel as the Creep commented that was quite a price for young Sam Whitemoon "to pay... toupée, eh?"